vimpunk/mio/README.md

 There are three ways to map a file into memory:

-- Using the constructor, which throws on failure:
+- Using the constructor, which throws a `std::system_error` on failure:
 ```c++
 mio::mmap_source mmap(path, offset, size_to_map);
 ```